ChloeSAPage/recipe-API/README.md

 ## Overview

-With this recipe API, you can retrieve (in JSON format), and submit recipes into a database.
+This CLI app allows you to interact with and modify a MySQL cookbook database using an API.

 ## **Getting started guide**